TEFMA Benchmark Survey FAQs

 Who has access to institutional data?

-During the data collection and validation process, the survey management consultants can access the data in the online data collection tool to carry out data validation.
-Members of the ISC may also access the data to assist in the validation process.
+During data collection and validation, the TEFMA Data Analyst has access to the data in the online data collection tool to validate it.
+Members of the Information and Knowledge Services Committee (IKSC) may also access the data to assist in the validation process.
 All are subject to the Survey Confidentiality Conditions.

 Following publication of the Online Benchmark Reporting Tool, Institutional Members are given access to the tool and may choose to share that access with others in their teams.
 Prior to accessing the Tool, all users must read and agree to the Survey Confidentiality Conditions.